wduquette/molt/notes/journal.md

             *   Can simply extract the CharPtr from the EvalPtr.
             *   Can build a new EvalPtr from the CharPtr.
         *   Replace CharPtr with Tokenizer throughout.
 All code should still work.
+        *   Then revise expr.rs to use EvalPtr (with `EvalPtr::tok`) so that there's no need to be cloning tokenizers.
         *   Then, incrementally begin to replace string-accumulation with slices.
     *   Significant CharPtr methods
         *   `is_none` should be `at_end`